Cohen-Or/cohen-or.github.io/posts/pscr2.md

 The cost-sensitive model trained with *profit-adjusted weights* achieves significantly higher profitability, reinforcing that *investing in riskier loans with tailored models* leads to superior returns.

-![Average profits from each model ](/images/pscr3.png)
->Profitability comparison between models and decision threshold
+![Average profits from each model ](/images/pscr3.png) Profitability comparison between models and decision threshold.

 ## Conclusion